benanianas/Inception_of_things/README.md

     trigger.run = {inline: "vagrant scp abenaniS:/vagrant/.token ."}
 end
 ```
-`trigger.run`:  to run a inline or remote script with on the guest Machine
+`trigger.run`:  to run a inline or remote script on the Host Machine

-`trigger.run_remote`:   to run a inline or remote script on the host.
+`trigger.run_remote`:   to run a inline or remote script on the guest Machine.

 ### Pass Token to the Host